gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 - $`a^I, b^I \text{ and } c^I`$ the coefficients computed with `SingleInterfaceDerivativeCalculator`
-for a given interface *I* (and given number of cells on the right and the left patches that we do not precise here to lighten the notation).
+for a given interface *I* (and given number of cells on the right and the left patches that we do not specify here to simplify the notation).
 - $`\{\mathcal{X}_I\}_I`$ a set of parallel interfaces.
 - $`s'(\mathcal{X})`$ the derivative at the *I*th interface.

-We simply refer it as
+We simply refer to it as

 ```math
     S = (\mathbb{I}-M)^{-1}C.
 ```

-> **Remark:** This matrix is given in the case where the equivalent global spline passing through all
+> **Remark:** This matrix is given for the case where the equivalent global spline passing through all
 > the patches in the given direction use **Hermite boundary conditions**.
 >
 > If the equivalent global spline uses **additional interpolation points as closure condition**